Charles Brockden Brown: Early life

 Brown's family intended for him to become a lawyer.
 After six years in Philadelphia at the law office of Alexander Wilcocks, he ended his law studies in 1793.
-He became part of a group of young, New York-based intellectuals who helped begin his literary career.
+He became one of a group of young, New York-based intellectuals who helped begin his literary career.
 The New York group included a number of young male professionals who called themselves the Friendly Club (including Dr. Elihu Hubbard Smith, Brown's closest friend during this period, and William Dunlap), along with female friends and relatives who were interested in companionship and cultural-political conversation.

 During most of the 1790s, Brown developed his literary ambitions in projects that often remained incomplete (for example the so-called "Henrietta Letters," transcribed in the Clark biography) and frequently used his correspondence with friends as a laboratory for narrative experiments.
 His first publications appeared during the late 1780s (e.g. "The Rhapsodist" essay series from 1789), but he published little during this period.
 By 1798, however, these formative years gave way to a period of novel-writing during which Brown published his best known work.
 These novels and the rest of Brown's career were informed by the progressive ideas he used and developed from the period's British radical-democratic writers, most notably Mary Wollstonecraft, William Godwin, Thomas Holcroft, and Robert Bage.
 Brown was influenced by these writers and in turn exerted an influence on them and their younger students, for example, in Godwin's later novels, or in the work of Percy Bysshe Shelley and Mary Shelley, who reread Brown as she wrote her novels Frankenstein; or, The Modern Prometheus (1818) and The Last Man (1826).
-The former was, according to his friend Peacock, heavily influenced in ‘the formation of his character’ from the depicted characters in Brown’s novels.
+The former was, according to his friend Peacock, heavily influenced in ‘the formation of his character’ from the depicted characters in Brown's novels.